 The Tibet Autonomous Region remains open after the April 2015 Nepal Earthquake with the exception of the Tibet-Nepal (and vice-versa) overland border crossing.
-This border crossing area received heavy damage in the earthquake, but will be reopening sometime in June 2016.
+This border crossing area received heavy damage in the earthquake and remains CLOSED.
 The Chinese government has moved the international border crossing from Dram (Zhangmu) to Kyirong.
 Even before the earthquake on 25 April 2015, the Chinese Government was seriously considering moving the overland border crossing to a better and safer location.
+A this time, it remains impossible to say when the China government will reopen the overland road border between Tibet and Nepal.
 When more information becomes available, I will immediately post it here.

 Nepal Safe For Travelers